 The main steps generally include:

-Quality testing and packaging
+Quality testing for composition, volatility, and stability parameters

 Challenges may include high capital requirements, securing regulatory approvals, ensuring raw material supply, competition, skilled manpower availability, and managing operational risks.